Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 And thank you so much for your support.

-And that just means we've got the Triptych Club, our final inductee for the 500th
+And that just means we've got the Triptage Club.

-This is our clubhouse hall of fame, a place where we put your name up on the honour board.
-These are people that have been supporting the show on the
+This is our clubhouse, Hall of Fame, a place where we put your name up on the honour board.

-this club forever.
 But why would you want to leave?

 Because we've got everything you could ever imagine.

-Yeah.
 It's so fun in there.

-We could call it the Triptych Sarcophagus.
+We could call it the Triptich Sarcophagus.

 If I'm saying that word right and using it correctly.